ibsls/ibsls-paper/README.md

 - statistical testing for two-group comparison
 - generation of differential abundance metabolite (DAM) result tables

-For details, see:
+For details, see `Metabolome/README.md`

-- `Metabolome/README.md`

 ## Manuscript-specific scripts

-The `paper/` directory contains scripts used for manuscript-specific analyses and figure generation, including:
+The `paper/` directory contains scripts and documentation for selected manuscript-related analyses, including:

-- mission-specific RPM plots and binned source data for Supplementary Figure S1
+- mission-specific RPM plots and binned source data for Supplementary Fig. 1
-- all-sample PCA plotting for Supplementary Figure S2
+- generation of the PCA score table underlying Supplementary Fig. 2

+Some manuscript panels were rendered through the ibSLS web interface rather than generated as standalone plotting scripts.

-For details, see:
+For details, see `paper/README.md`.

-- `paper/README.md`

 ## License